Cluster Creation and Component Installation

 -

-Figure 7 - Host Registration -
+Figure 7 - Host registration -

-tipAn RSA-type private SSH key can be obtained by running the following command:
+tipThe RSA private SSH key can be obtained by running the following command:

-noteTo manually install the Ambari Agent:
+Terminal inputcat ~/.ssh/id_rsanoteTo manually install the Ambari Agent:

 Terminal inputyum install ambari-agent